-Until further notice the on-line appointment booking has been suspended.
+Until further notice, the online facility to book appointments has been suspended.

-No appointments are being booked by the Reception, all requests for appointments are being telephone triaged first.
+No face to face appointments are currently being booked by Reception.
+All requests for appointments are being telephone triaged first.
 Please bare with us during this difficult and uncertain time.

 Before you make an appointment to see your Doctor, please consider the alternatives.
 The Advanced Nurse Practitioner, Practice Nurse or your local Pharmacist may be able to give you the help you need, so you won't have to spend time waiting for an doctors appointment.